M-o-a-T/moat-victron/README.md

   code, that actually has a chance of running when conditions warrant.

-* you can write multi-step control loops with timeouts and whatnot which don't depend on timer callbacks and related unsafe nonsense.
+* you can write multi-step control loops with timeouts and whatnot which don't depend on timer callbacks and related unsafe nonsense, yet can be cleanly switched off and replaced without terminating your controller.

 * etc.